slavakurilyak/awesome-ai-agents/README.md

 This list was created and updated by: Slava Kurilyak

-Want to see more from Slava?
+Want to see more agentic AI content from Slava?

 1. Follow me on Github at [@slavakurilyak](https://github.com/slavakurilyak)
 2. Follow me on X at [@slavakurilyak](https://twitter.com/slavakurilyak)